-Foods and especially nutrients are essential for the proper functioning of the body.
-They constitute the fuel of our cells and, therefore, of our organs.
+Food, and especially nutrients, are essential for the body to function properly.
+They provide fuel for our cells and, therefore, our organs.

-Throughout the digestive system, the nutrients contained in food and water will provide the organs with all the elements necessary to function.
-At the intestinal level, the flora, also called intestinal microbiota , will recover some nutrients in order to nourish the microorganisms present and support digestive and immune functions.
+Throughout the digestive system, nutrients from food and water will provide the organs with all the elements necessary to function.
+At the intestinal level, the flora, also called intestinal microbiota , will recover some nutrients in order to feed the microorganisms present and support digestive and immune functions.
 This is why following these nutritional tips to take care of your stomach is essential.

 - Staying well hydrated is essential for a healthy body and stomach: 1.5L of water per day